MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-dynamics-365-ai-sales.md

 4. Similarly, repeat step 2 and 3 for **PredictiveLeadScoring** and **SalesInsightsAddOn**.

     > [!NOTE]
-    > If you want to install Sales insights add-on in future, makesure that you uninstall the **SalesInsightsAddOn** package too after uninstalling Relationship analytics and Predictive lead scoring.
+    > If you want to install Sales insights add-on in future, make sure that you uninstall the **SalesInsightsAddOn** package too after uninstalling Relationship analytics and Predictive lead scoring.
 -->

 ## Privacy notice